GEMDevEng/NovaCore/DEPLOYMENT_INSTRUCTIONS.md

 ### 5.1 Trigger Deployment
 ```
 Option A (Automatic):
-- Railway automatically deploys when you push to GitHub
+- Vercel automatically deploys when you push to GitHub
 - Changes are already pushed, so deployment should start

 Option B (Manual):
-- Click "Deploy" button in Railway dashboard
+- Go to "Deployments" tab
+- Click "Redeploy" on the latest deployment
 - Wait for deployment to start
 ```